Volscente/NexusLLM/docs/transformers_theory.md

 Given an input sequence of tokens (e.g., words), predict the next token.

 # Inference Process
+## Auto-Regression
+The way these models actually work is that after each token is produced, that token is added to the sequence of inputs.
+And that new sequence becomes the input to the model in its next step.
+This is an idea called *“Auto-Regression”*.

+This feature is not always incorporated.
+For example, BERT does not have it.

 ## Projecting the Output
 The Transformer network works through the following step
 1. Transform input text into token IDs